t-kalinowski/R9000/README.md

 -   `super` is available always, even at methods construction time.
 -   `super("a_classname")` resolves a specific superclasses environment.
 -   `self(...)` invokes `self$..call..(...)`.
+-   The instance generator has the signature of `..init..()` if it is defined.
+-   Instance generator has `$` method that lets you access methods directly,
+    bypassing instantiation.

 Inheritance example: